valtimo-platform/valtimo-documentation/using-valtimo/plugin/portaaltaak/configure-portaaltaak-plugin.md

 The portaal taak plugin supports the following actions that can be configured in process links in order to create and complete user tasks through external systems like the NL Portal.

-A general description on how to create process links, can be found [here](../create-process-link.md).
+A general description on how to create process links can be found [here](../create-process-link.md).

 ### Create Portaal taak